stasl0217/FuzzQE-code/README.md

 It usually takes 4 days to a week to finish a run on a NVIDIA® GP102 TITAN Xp (12GB) GPU.

-_
-TODO: More training scripts for easy experiment reproduction will be added soon._
+*TODO: More training scripts for easy training will be added soon.*